Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Application to 3D contour following

 \textbf{Force invariants with respect to world:}

-Figure \ref{fig:force_results_world} shows the screw invariants for the simulated, alternative experimental set-up in which the force sensor is assumed fixed to the world.
+Figure \ref{fig:force_results_world_meas} shows the screw invariants for the simulated, alternative experimental set-up in which the force sensor is assumed fixed to the world.
 This simulation, in particular the transformation of the physical force measurements to the world, is subject to two additional errors: the calibration between the force sensor and the motion tracker, and the camera measurements.
 Again, the invariants are shown to be insensitive to this transformation.
-Fig. \ref{fig:moving_frames}b shows the evolution of the corresponding moving frame.
+Fig. \ref{fig:moving_frames_ISA_force_world} shows the evolution of the corresponding moving frame.
 During execution, the force ISA remains approximately perpendicular to the contour edge while it approximately intersects the contour edge.
-To do this for the entire trajectory, the force axis has to translate along the contour with a velocity $v_b$, which is approximately equal to the translational velocity of the TCP (about 0.5 m/-).
+To do this for the entire trajectory, the force axis has to translate along the contour with a velocity $v_b$, which is approximately equal to the translation of the TCP per dimensionless arc length (about $0.5$ m/-).
+Integrating this value over the total horizon again results in the length of the entire contour ($\sim$0.5 m).

+To further study the variation in the force invariants with respect to the world, we replaced the real wrench measurements in each demonstration with a constant simulated wrench $\boldsymbol{w}=25\left[0~~\mathrm{cos}(\frac{\pi}{4})~~\mathrm{sin}(\frac{\pi}{4})~~0~~0~~0\right]^T$ expressed in the TCP frame.
+By using this simulated wrench, the effects of human variations and wrench measurement noise were eliminated.
+Consequently, the corresponding force invariants with respect to the world are only influenced by errors in the calibration between the TCP and the motion tracker, and noise in the motion measurements.
+Invariant descriptors of this case are shown in Fig. \ref{fig:force_results_world_simul}.
+We observe greater repeatability in force invariants compared to Fig. \ref{fig:force_results_world_meas} as a result of eliminating the human variation and wrench measurement noise.
+This analysis confirms that the larger variation in the force invariants compared to motion invariants is mainly due to human variation in a 5-DOF space, not due to errors in the computation.

+\textbf{Reconstructed motion and force trajectories:} Figure~\ref{fig:reconstruction} visualizes a reconstruction of the motion and force trajectory at a new location starting from the invariants of one of the trials.
+Table~\ref{tab:rec_acc} compares these reconstructed trajectories with the measured trajectories on which a global transformation has been applied so that they are in the same location.
+The RMS-differences between the trajectories were found to be in agreement with the chosen tolerances for the trajectory accuracy constraint in the OCPs.
+The small difference is due to the convergence tolerance of the numerical solver of the OCPs, which was set to $10^{-8}$.
+These results confirm that the trajectories reconstructed from the calculated invariants have the accuracy specified in the OCPs and are also driftless.
+Evidently, these results also hold for the special case of a reconstruction at the same location as the measurements.